MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 ## Sign up

 Fill out our [membership form](https://metamakers.org/assets/membership_form.pdf) and send the form and a headshot photo of yourself to [membership@metamakers.org](mailto:membership@metamakers.org).
-To can pay by PayPal, eTransfer (pay@metamakers.org), cash or cheque.
+You can purchase and automatically renew your membership [with Zeffy by clicking here](https://www.zeffy.com/en-CA/ticketing/meta-makers-co-operatives-memberships).
+You can also make membership payments by PayPal, eTransfer (pay@metamakers.org), cash or cheque.
 [Contact us](/#contact) to schedule a tour or sign up in person.

 Our membership rates are
 - $600 for 12 months ($50/month)